Partners and Affiliates

 NACD Presidents Association

 The Presidents Association is comprised of current and former NACD, state and territory association presidents.
-For information about the Presidents Association, contact NACD Director of Projects and Partnerships Rich Duesterhaus.
-Click here to view a brochure highlighting the work of the Presidents Association and click here to indicate your interest areas as a member.
+For information about the Presidents Association, contact NACD Senior Advisor Rich Duesterhaus.
+Click here to indicate your interest areas in the Presidents Association as a member.

 Southwest Region (NM)